Counselling and Mental Health

 The Distress Line (Suicide Support): 780-482-4357 or crisissupportcentre.com (24 hours)

-Additional Mental Health Supports are listed below:
+Additional mental health resources are listed below:

 Mental Health Resources